arangodb/docs-hugo/README.md

 In every pull request, the _arangodb-docs-automation_ bot comments with a deploy preview link.
 Whenever you push a change to the PR branch, a preview is built.
-If it succeeded, then you can view the preview hosted on Netlify by following the link.
+If it succeeds, then you can view the preview hosted on Netlify by following the link.

+Note that the automatic previews run [plain builds](#plain-build), which means that [generated content](#generated-content) is not updated.
+The ArangoDB documentation team takes of regenerating this content if necessary.

 ### Contributor License Agreement